willstepp/dogs-of-santiago/dos.md

 "I hate to break this to you, Will but there are many, many poisons in nature which will not hesitate to kill you in a heartbeat.
 That is no argument for nature-based medicine.
 Here is the thing.
 We do the best we can.
 We act on the knowledge we have, imperfect as that is.
 What we thought we knew hundreds of years ago, we later realized was ineffective, or there was perhaps a better way.
 It is a technology.
 It improves.
 Now, that is not to say nature-based medicine is backwards or ineffective.
 Most definitely not.
 I sometimes prescribe holistic treatments.
 Because some do work.
 However, some do not.
 The key here is to remain open and have humility.
 And to resist dogma, on both sides.
 The medicines you say you don't want to take have helped millions of people make it through the day.
 It is not perfect.
 There are issues and side effects, and sometimes there are serious complications.
 And there are large businesses involved in pharmaceuticals who let the lust for money get in the way of progress, become corrupt.
 Those things are all real, Will, and you should be conscious of them.
 But what I don't want to see is you rage blindly against the wrong thing."

-"Do not lose hope, Will.
+"Do not lose hope, my friend.
+Do not harden your heart against the world.
 Have faith in people.
-Look for the best in them, love them, and do what you can to help them in their journey through this life, and receive their help with gratitude.
-Do not be taken in by those who live by anger, by the self-righteous, by the false prophets.
+Look for the best in them and do what you can to help them in their journey through this life, but also be willing to receive their help with gratitude.
+Do not be swallowed up by greed or anger or self-righteousness.
 There will always be the poor, the injured, and the abused.
-Yet do not fall into despair, or place the weight of this upon your shoulders.
-Listen to your conscious above all outside influence, above any book or guru.
-Be humble and try to take no more from the Earth than you require.
-Yet do enjoy the gifts of this world.
-A poet said there is nothing upon this poor, poor Earth but gifts.
+Do not fall into despair.
+Do not place the weight of that upon your shoulders.
+Listen to your own conscience above any outside influence, above any book or guru.
+Be humble and try to take no more resources than you need.
+Yet, enjoy the gifts of this world.
+They have been given to you.
 Believe in that, my friend.
-It is all a gift, the good and the evil.
-It is all a gift."
+It is all a gift, the beautiful and the ugly in life, the good and the evil.
+It is all a gift, made precious by the fact that it will not last forever.
+This is my prayer."

 Will looked at the table and contemplated the things the doctor had said.
 He did not reply.
 He felt it would be rude to do so.
 Instead he let the words linger in the space between them.
 He finished his dinner.
 The doctor finished his plate and called the waiter, speaking to him in Spanish.
 A few minutes later the waiter brought out two plates, dessert, and set it down in front of them.
 A moist white cake covered with a deep red glaze.